 The eLearning Team.

-Nothing better demonstrates the seriousness of Shirelands commitment to ICT in support of learning than the surely unique seven-strong eLearning team that supports and encourages learning through technology at both Shireland end George Salter.
+Nothing better demonstrates the seriousness of Shireland’s commitment to ICT in support of learning than the surely unique seven-strong eLearning team that supports and encourages learning through technology at both Shireland end George Salter.
 The main focus is on the Shireland Learning Gateway, built and maintained by the team, whose members provide training and guidance to staff, helping them to find the best solutions, as well as creating online learning resources for the Gateway.

-The team is led by Kirsty Tonks, an experienced teacher who is strategic lead for eLearning across both academies and manager of the school-based company Shireland Learning.
+The team is led by Kirsty Tonks, an experienced teacher who is strategic lead for e-Learning across both academies and manager of the school-based company Shireland Learning.
 Other team members demonstrate the available range of expertise –

 Ryan Guest, Deputy , is the day to day link between the team and the teaching staff.